ozgur/python-linkedin/README.md

 from linkedin import server
 application = server.quick_api(KEY, SECRET)
 ```
-This will print a url to the screen.
-Go into this URL using a browser to grant access to the test application.
+This will print the authorization url to the screen.
+Go into that URL using a browser to grant access to the application.
 After you do so, the method will return with an API object you can now use.

 ## Profile API
 The Profile API returns a member's LinkedIn profile.
 You can use this call to return one of two versions of a user's profile which are **public profile** and **standart profile**.
 For more information, check out the [documentation](http://developers.linkedin.com/documents/profile-api).